-The Securities Brokerage Industry is cyclical and comprised of two distinct types of businesses.
+The Brokers & Exchanges Industry is cyclical and comprised of two distinct types of businesses.
 Brokerages, also known as financial services companies, strive to meet the investing needs of their clients, and exchanges facilitate securities trading.
 Net profits correlate to the performance of the broader equity market.
 Some hold up better than their peers during bear markets.

 Brokerages are fairly diversified.
 A big chunk of the top line comes from filling buy and sell orders from clients.
 There are two ways in which a broker can meet a client's trade request.
 The broker can act as an intermediary, matching a customer's buy order with a third-party's sell order and vice versa.
 In this capacity, the broker acts as an agent, receiving a "Commission" (highlighted on the Value Line page).
 As well, the broker can act as a principal, meeting a customer's order from its own inventory.
 Revenue from this activity falls under the heading "Principal Transactions"; it may include gains and losses on the brokerage's own investments.
 We usually classify fee-based revenue as "Other".
 Fees are calculated as a percentage of a client's assets, and stem from managed mutual funds and specialized, high-net-worth accounts.

 Brokerages also report on the top line "Interest Income", consisting of interest earned on investments and dividends, minus interest paid on debt.
 Lastly, a number companies generate "Investment Banking" revenue through underwriting and advisory services, involving stock or bond offerings and mergers or acquisitions.
 While Principal Transactions, Interest Income, and Investment Banking revenues are tied to prevailing economic conditions, Commissions can be more stable during down markets, especially if client trading increases.